 Tuxler VPN as a Business

 Owned by Tuxler Privacy Technologies Inc, Tuxler’s site claims that the VPN was created “by a team of [passionate] people who wanted to improve the world.”

 Their company is registered and based in Walnut Creek, CA, USA.

 This is all we know!

 Since Tuxler’s parent company is based in California, this means that they fall inside the Five, Nine, and Fourteen Eyes agreements between different countries such as the US, UK, and Canada who work together to collect and distribute intelligence.

 Given that they are located in the US and openly admit to taking and disclosing logs, we are not impressed at all and we encourage anybody who is even slightly concerned about their privacy to stay far, far away from Tuxler.

 Tuxler VPN Conclusion: Stay away

 There is very little to say about Tuxler that’s good.
+It’s lightyears away from being the best VPN.
 It has torrenting support, provided you can get sufficient speeds.
 That’s about it.